awslabs/aws-well-architected-labs/Cost/Cost_Effective_Resources/100_AWS_Resource_Optimization/Lab_Guide.md

 You can also filter your recommendations by the type of action (Idle and Underutilized), Linked Account, Region and Tag.

-5. Click on any single recommendation to view the details
+5. Click on **view** next to a recommendation, to view the details:
 ![Images/ResourceOpt6.png](Images/ResourceOpt06.png)

 How are the potential savings calculated?
 AWS will first examine the instance running during the last 14 days to identify if it was partially or fully covered by an RI or running On-Demand.
 Another factor is whether the RI is instance size-flexible.
 The cost to run the instance is calculated based on the On-Demand hours and the hourly rate for the instance type.
 For each recommendation, AWS calculates the cost to operate a new instance.
 AWS assumes that an instance size-flexible Reserved Instance will cover the new instance in the same way as the previous instance.
 Savings are calculated based on the number of On-Demand running hours and the difference in On-Demand rates.
 If the Reserved Instance isn't instance size-flexible, the savings calculation is based on whether the instance hours during the last 14 days are operated as On-Demand.
 AWS will only provide recommendations with estimated savings greater than or equal to $0.